 In rural Indonesia, cataracts are the leading cause of blindness.
-It’s preventable and treatable, yet thousands lose their sight simply because care is out of reach.
-To help people understand what that loss really feels like, we invited artists to experience it.
+It’s preventable and treatable, yet thousands lose their sight because care is out of reach.
+To help people understand what that loss really feels like, we invited artists to show us the experience.

 Using AR, we built a cataract simulator that blurred light, dulled colour, and flattened depth; replicating how the world looks through cataract-clouded eyes.

 Then we asked artists to paint what they saw.
-The result was Catarart — artworks created under simulated blindness, shown alongside traditional galleries at the Affordable Art Fair.
+The result was Catarart – artworks created under simulated blindness, which stood apart from everything else at the Affordable Art Fair.

-The campaign raised awareness for preventable blindness in rural Indonesia, and every piece sold helped fund life-changing treatment:
+The campaign raised awareness for preventable blindness in rural Indonesia, and every art work sold helped fund life-changing treatment:

 • 20 custom-made prosthetic eyes